OpenNebula/addon-storpool/README.md

 #### sunstone related pieces

-* Patch and rebuild sunstone interface
+* Patch and rebuild the sunstone interface
 ```bash
 pushd /usr/lib/one/sunstone/public
 # patch the sunstone interface